 Attachment 5 describes the significant changes made to the Enforcement Policy to support the ROP.

+Attachment 6 describes the basis behind the Security Cornerstone of the ROP

 05.02 Background

 Development of an assessment process, 1975-1985:

 During the early years of the NRC, the focus of the agency was on inspection and enforcement with little focus on overall assessment of plant performance.
 An outcome from the incident at Three Mile Island in 1979 was that each operating nuclear power plant licensee should be periodically subjected to intensive and open review of its performance according to the requirements of its license and applicable regulations.
 This recommendation resulted in the creation of the SALP Program.
 SALP evaluations were conducted by regional and headquarters staff every 12 to 24 months to assess performance of each licensed nuclear power plant.
 The SALP process was an attempt to pause and assess plant performance holistically and was comprised of graded functional areas, management reviews, an assessment period, and a resultant report.
 The SALP process initially had seven functional areas but was later revised to four: Operations, Maintenance, Engineering, and Plant Support.